isomerpages/moe-navalbasesec/_navalites/Guidance and Counselling/Guidance.md

 <br>Naval Base Secondary adopts a zero-tolerance stance towards bullying.
 We believe in nurturing a school environment where every member feels safe, respected and valued.
-No one should be bullied, and no one should engage in bullying behaviour.</p>
+No one should be bullied, and no one should engage in bullying behaviour.
-<p><strong>What is BULLYING?</strong>
+<br><strong>What is BULLYING?</strong>
 <br>Bullying is defined as deliberate and repeated behaviour which is intended
-to hurt someone either physically, emotionally or psychologically.&nbsp;</p>
-<p>When incidents of bullying occur, they should be brought to the attention
-of the authorities immediately through <u>any</u> school staff.&nbsp; All reports will be taken seriously and treated confidentially.</p>
+to hurt someone either physically, emotionally or psychologically.&nbsp;When incidents of bullying occur, they should be brought to the attention of the authorities immediately through <u>any</u> school staff.&nbsp; All reports will be taken seriously and treated confidentially.</p>
 <p></p>
 <p></p>
 <p></p>